Stephens Lawyers & Consultants

-On 3 March 2022 the Australian Competition and Consumer Commission (‘ACCC’), the agency responsible for enforcement of competition, consumer and product safety laws in Australia issued its 2022/23 Compliance and Enforcement Policy and Priorities[i].
-Reflecting current and emerging issues in consumer protection, fair trading, competition, infrastructure and product safety, the ACCC’s priorities for 2022/23 include a focus on manipulative or deceptive advertising and marketing practices in the digital economy, environmental claims and sustainability[ii].
+The Australian Competition and Consumer Commission (‘ACCC’), the agency responsible for enforcement of competition, consumer and product safety laws in Australia has issued its 2023/24 Compliance and Enforcement Policy and Priorities[i].

-The 2022/23 ACCC Compliance and Enforcement Priorities set out the areas which will be the subject of ACCC scrutiny in 2022/23.
-In addition to the ACCC’s enduring priorities (such as cartel and anti-competitive conduct and product safety), the ACCC’s key areas of focus include:-
+The 2023/24 ACCC Compliance and Enforcement Priorities set out the areas which will be the subject of ACCC scrutiny in 2023/24.
+Some of the ACCC’s key areas of focus include:-

 3. Consumer and competition issues relating to digital platforms.

 The ACCC’s focus will extend to addressing harms from digital platforms to Australian consumers, businesses and competition.
 Examples of these harms include “online interface design choices or “dark patterns” that exploit behavioural biases and distort consumer choice, subscription traps, and practices designed to get consumers to agree to unfavourable contract terms”[iii] – resulting in harm to consumers and reduced trust.

 4. Scam detection and disruption, including through the ACCC Scamwatch service and by supporting the implementation of the Federal Government’s National Anti-Scams Centre, once established.

 5. Consumer, product safety, fair trading and competition concerns in relation to environmental claims and sustainability – ‘greenwashing’